A geometric framework to compare classical field theories and to transfer solutions between PDEs: Notation and preliminaries

-\section{Notation and Preliminaries}
+\section{Notation and preliminaries}

-The aim of this section is to introduce subsequently necessary notions.
-A thorough introduction to Jet Bundles and the geometric theory of differential equations is provided in appendix \ref{sec:introgeomethod}.\\ The notation is close to the one in \cite{goldschmidt1967}. \begin{enumerate} \item $M$ is a manifold with dimension $m$.
-A point of $M$ is denoted by $x$. \item $\pi:E\ra M$ is a fibered manifold over $M$ with dimension $d:=m+e$, i.e. $e$ is the dimension of the fiber.\footnote{ A fibered manifold $\pi:E\ra M$ is a differentiable manifold $E$ together with a differentiable surjective submersion $\pi$ called projection.\\ A surjective submersion is a differentiable surjective map such that its pushforward $\pi_*$ is also surjective at each point.\\ A fiber bundle is a fibered manifold with a local trivialization.\\ A vector bundle is a fiber bundle in which the fibers are vector spaces and whose transition maps are linear.}\\ $p$ denotes a point of $E$.
-Locally, $p$ may be expressed in the local coordinates $C_E=(x^i,u^j)$.
-The convention is used that tuples like $(x^i, u^j)$ stand for tuples like $(x^1,\cdots, x^m, u^1,\cdots,u^e)$.\\ $\xi:F\ra M$ is also a fibered manifold with local coordinates $C_F=(x^i,w^h)$ and dimension $m+f$. \item Let $\alpha = \alpha_1 \cdots \alpha_n$ be a multi-index.
+The aim of this section is to fix the notation and to introduce subsequently necessary notions.
+To make this document as self-contained as possible, a more gentle \textbf{introduction to the geometric theory of PDEs is given in appendix \ref{sec:introgeomethod}}.\\ Furthermore, the reader unfamiliar with manifolds is referred to \cite{tu2010introduction} and more details about fibered manifolds and jet bundles are provided in \cite{saunders1989}.
+A shorter introduction to jet bundles, besides the one in the appendix, can be found in section 2 of chapter 3 of \cite{Krasilshchik1999}.
+An advanced introduction that also includes the preliminaries for the theory of formal integrability is given in the article \cite{goldschmidt1967}. \begin{enumerate} \item $M$ denotes a smooth manifold with dimension $m$.
+A point of $M$ is denoted by $x$. \item $\pi:E\ra M$ denotes a smooth fibered manifold over $M$ with dimension $d:=m+e$, i.e. $e$ is the dimension of the fiber.\footnote{ A fibered manifold $\pi:E\ra M$ is a differentiable manifold $E$ together with a differentiable surjective submersion $\pi$ called projection.\\ A surjective submersion is a differentiable surjective map such that its pushforward $\pi_*$ is also surjective at each point.\\ A fiber bundle is a fibered manifold with a local trivialization.\\ A vector bundle is a fiber bundle in which the fibers are vector spaces and whose transition maps are linear.} $p$ denotes a point of $E$.
+The local coordinates of $E$ may be expressed by $C_E=(x^i,u^j)$.
+The convention is used that tuples like $(x^i, u^j)$ stand for tuples like $(x^1,\cdots, x^m, u^1,\cdots,u^e)$.
+Often $\xi:F\ra M$ also denotes a fibered manifold with local coordinates $C_F=(x^i,w^h)$ and dimension $m+f$. \item Let $\alpha = \alpha_1 \cdots \alpha_n$ be a multi-index.
 It is a tuple of $n\in\mathbb{N}_0$ numbers $\alpha_i\in \bbr{0,1,\cdots,m=\te{dim}(M)}$ for which one defines the length $|\alpha|=n$.
-The tuple is commutative, i.e. $\alpha_1\alpha_2=\alpha_2\alpha_1$.
+The tuple is commutative, i.e. $\alpha_i\alpha_j=\alpha_j\alpha_i$.
 One can multiply multi-indices as follows:

 If $s:U\subset M\ra E$ is a section of our fibered manifold $\pi:E\ra M$, and $i\in\bbr{0,\cdots,m}$ an index and $\alpha=\alpha_1 \cdots \alpha_n$ a multi-index, then define